jinho-choi123/Transformer-pytorch/README.md

 ```shell
 $ jupyter lab
 ```
-4. Go to train.ipynb, and run all cells. train.ipynb imports other module notebooks, so just running train.ipynb is enough.
+4. Go to src/Train.ipynb, and run all cells. src/Train.ipynb imports other module notebooks, so just running src/Train.ipynb is enough.

+**If you want to change the parameters of training(lr, n_head, d_model etc), change it from config/config.ipynb.**

 ## Getting Started - Google Colab